 Regardless of whether an agent is enabled it is always possible to link to/from aliases on the map of the agent's contents.

-From v8.7.1, if an adornment is added inside an agent, the agent’s $CleanupAction is set to "none".
+If an adornment is added inside an agent, the agent’s $CleanupAction is set to "none".